 Myth #3: Lying in bed is my best bet

-Fact: In reality, lying in bed for excessive periods actually causes back pain.
-In most instances, more than 1 or 2 days of rest can be detrimental to recovery from back pain, potentially leading to increased pain and other adverse results, such as:
+FACT: In reality, lying in bed for excessive periods actually causes back pain.
+In most instances, more than 1 or 2 days of rest can be detrimental to recovery, potentially leading to increased pain and other adverse results, such as:

 Muscle atrophy (1% to 1.5% per day)